rtjohnson0/Admin-Page/README.md

 ## Authors

-Authors contributed to all back-end and front-end code to this project.All authors contributed to deploying
+Author(s) contributed to all back-end and front-end code to this project.All author(s) contributed to the repo.

 | Name | Github Links |
 | ------ | ------ |